yusuke-dna/cadnano-tools/README.md

 A Python script that supports users' semi-automatic optimisation of the breaking points of staples in DNA origami design.
 It removes existing staple breaks and introduces breaks with the following criteria if possible.
 If not possible, or if the user colour the staple in black, the strand is left intact.
 Users will attempt to rearrange the crossover position referring to the generated reports and repeatedly run the script to turn all strands blue (or cyan).
 Merged with `Seeding Domain Tracer` on 19th Sept 2023.

 ### Criteria
-- All staples should have a seeding domain, continuous hybridisation to the scaffold without staple/scaffold crossover, ≥ 12 nt or, preferably, ≥ 14 nt. (configurable by optional arguments)
+- All staples should have a seeding domain, continuous hybridisation to the scaffold without staple/scaffold crossover, ≥ 12 nt or, preferably, ≥ 14 nt. (configurable by optional arguments `-acceptable` and `-optimal`)
 - All ends of staples are at least three base away from staple crossover. (configurable by optional arguments `-distance`)
 - The length of all split staples should be within the specified range, ≥ 20 and ≤ 80 by default. (configurable by optional arguments `-min` and `-max`)
 - The most preferable breaking point is selected from all possible combinations based on its `score`.
 The score represents the quality of split staples.
-A shorter staple is preferable (minimum length staple has twice the score as maximum length staple), a higher split number is preferable (score is the sum of individual split staple scores), and a seeding domain above 13 is more preferable than one above 11 (1:0.3). (configurable by optional arguments `-acceptable` and `-optimal`)
+A shorter staple is preferable (minimum length staple has twice the score as maximum length staple), a higher split number is preferable (score is the sum of individual split staple scores), and a seeding domain above 13 is more preferable than one above 11 (1:0.3).
 - Calculation is limited up to 10 000 patterns per generation.
 If exceed, top 100 (by score) patterns are filtered to next breaking point search. (configurable by optional arguments `-limit` and `-filter`)

 _See the reference at the bottom for the theoretical/experimental background about `seeding domain`._